canonical/launchpad-manual/docs/user/how-to/launchpadlib/python-api.rst

 Launchpadlib provides a nice Python wrapper around JSON objects, but it does allow you to directly access the JSON itself.
-Each launchpadlib object has a ``[Iself_link`` property which you can use to view the JSON in a regular web brower, but you can not do this while using launchpadlib's access permissions.
+Each launchpadlib object has a ``[Iself_link`` property which you can use to view the JSON in a regular web browser, but you can not do this while using launchpadlib's access permissions.
 This recipe shows you how to fetch the JSON for an object with the same permissions as the currently running script.